Why do employers ask the interview question "why should we hire you"?

 Being too modest

 Be confident, and don’t say that you think you are good at something, know that you are!
-If you show self-assurance, the employer will have confidence in you and in your abilities to fulfil the job role.
+If you show self-assurance, the employer will have confidence in you and in your abilities to fulfill the job role.

 Talking about generic skills unrelated to the role